johnwalicki/STM32MP1-Edge-WatsonIoT-Workshop/part3/MODEL.md

 The sigmoid function is: ```f(x) = 1/(1+e^-x)```

-Given the two functions we can create an implementation in Node-RED that can be run on the Node-RED edge application:
+Given the two functions we can create an implementation in Node-RED that can be run on the Node-RED edge application for edge classification and scoring:

 ***
 **Part 3** - [Watson Studio](STUDIO.md) - [Training Data](TRAINING.md) - [Notebooks](JUPYTER.md) - [**STM32MP1 model**](MODEL.md) - [Summary](SUMMARY.md)